Everything Bissell Centre does is grounded in its vision of eliminating poverty.

 —Bissell Participant

-The work of Bissell Centre is underscored by the following key philosophies.
-These represent not only the leading practices of the human services sector, but are a commitment to ensuring our participants are served by accessible, evidence-based, and culturally appropriate programs.
-Our key practice philosophies are:
+Our community-work practice is guided by these key philosophies that represent the leading practices of the human services sector and our commitment to ensuring our participants are served with accessible, high quality, informed, evidence-based, and culturally appropriate programs and services.

 Harm Reduction

-Harm reduction aims to keep people safe and minimize death, disease, and injury from high risk behaviour, especially psychoactive substance use.
-Harm reduction recognizes that high risk behavior may continue despite individual knowledge about risks.2
+Harm reduction aims to keep people safe and minimize death, disease, and injury from high-risk behaviour, especially psychoactive substance use.
+This approach recognizes that this behaviour may continue, despite individual knowledge about risks.

 Restorative Justice